cogment/cogment-doc/docs/cogment/cogment-api-reference/parameters.md

 # Trial Parameters

 The trial parameters are a set of parameters that define the details of a trial.
-They are generated from the pre-trial hooks and/or from the default parameters provided to the Orchestrator.
+They may be generated from the default parameters provided to the Orchestrator, and updated by the pre-trial hooks.
+Or they can be provided whole to the trial start call, in which case the default parameters are ignored and the pre-trial hooks are not used.

+In the parameters, are optional config messages for the trial, environment and actors.
+The trial config is only used by the pre-trial hooks, whereas the other configs are sent to their respective destination at the start of the trial.
+The config protobuf messages are defined in the spec file.

+The pre-trial hooks exist to allow dynamic parameter setting at the start of a trial, with the use of the trial config.
+Another way to set the parameters dynamically is by providing them to the start trial call.
+The parameters of the trial start call take priority over all others, and thus when provided, the default parameters will be ignored and the pre-trial hooks will not be called.

 ## Parameter file

 The parameter file serves to initialize the Orchestrator default parameters.
-It is able to set all parameters for trials except the config protobuf messages (defined in the spec file).
-The config messages can only be set by the pre-trial hooks, but these configs are not relevant for simple projects without pre-trial hooks.
+It is able to set all parameters except for the configs.

-The parameters in this file be used if no pre-trial hooks are defined.
-And if hooks are defined, they will be sent to the first hook as initial parameters to be updated by the hooks.

 The file uses the YAML configuration language.
-It consists of one YAML section called [trial_params](#trial-params).
-Any other section will be ignored.
+It consists of one top level YAML section called [trial_params](#trial-params).

-The section defines the default trial parameters.
-The final parameters are set by the pre-trial hooks (if any are defined).
-These parameters are:
+Any other top level section will be ignored.

+Parameters:

 -   `max_steps`: The maximum number of time steps (ticks) that the trial will run before terminating.
 If 0, the trial will not be auto terminated (the environment and a Controller can still terminate the trial).
 If not provided, a default of 0 will be used.
 -   `max_inactivity`: The number of seconds of inactivity after which a trial will be terminated.
 If 0, the trial will not be terminated because of inactivity.
 If not provided, a default of 30 seconds will be used.